This Upper Derwent Valley walk is a lovely 8-mile route taking in some wonderful views from Derwent Edge.

 From Fairholmes visitor centre, take the footpath around the back of the building and follow the trail towards Derwent Dam.
 (In heavy rain the dam overflows and looks amazing, a real treat if you time it right!)

 Head diagonally across the grass to the far right tower then up the steps next to Derwent Dam.
 Then turn left and continue on the footpath alongside Upper Derwent Reservoir.

 Walk for about 1 km, then take the first footpath heading uphill, with the green public footpath sign (there are two footpaths, ignore the one that heads diagonally through the woods).

 Take the right-hand path next to the stream which will take you up to a gate and a sign for ‘Walkers Clough’.
 Continue walking uphill as this path winds it’s way up.
 (Don’t forget to look behind as the views of Upper Derwent Reservoir are beautiful).

-At the public footpath sign, continue heading uphill in the direction of ‘Strines via Foulstone’.
-The path is boggy in a few places, continue and then take the track heading left which brings you out at flagstones heading up to Lost Lad’s Cairn at 518 m.
+At the public footpath sign, continue heading straight on walking uphill in the direction of ‘Strines via Foulstone’.
+The path is boggy in a few places, then when you reach a fork in the path take the track heading left which brings you out at flagstones heading up to Lost Lad’s Cairn at 518 m.

 The summit is marked with both a cairn and stone marker